loot/libloot/docs/metadata/conditions.rst

   (where ``actual_version`` is the value captured by the regex) holds true, and false otherwise.

+  If the contents of the parent directory of the filename component of ``path`` can't be read, an error will occur.

-  Unlike the other version functions, it always returns false if it cannot find a version to compare against the given version, irrespective of the given comparison operator.
+  If the function can't find a version to compare against the given file path (e.g. because there is no matching filename in the parent path), it always returns false.

+.. describe:: filename_version(regular_expression_path path, version given_version, comparison_operator comparator)

+  An older, deprecated form of ``filename_version(regular_expression_path path, comparison_operator comparator, version given_version)``.

 .. describe:: description_contains(file_path path, regular_expression regex)